Austin police reveal timeline of package explosions, warn residents to be 'aware' of suspicious boxes

 In order to prevent copycats, Manley said he couldn't divulge too much information about the packages involved.
 However, he did say the packages were "not at all identifiable" as a standard shipping box or standard shipping labels would be.

+On March 14, Austin police confirmed they had responded to at least 370 calls reporting suspicious packages but found nothing dangerous.

-On March 13, the Austin Police Department announced it would offer a $50,000 reward — in addition to a $50,000 contribution from Gov. Greg Abbott — to anyone with information leading to an arrest in the bombings.
+The Austin Police Department is offering a $50,000 reward — in addition to a reward from Gov. Greg Abbott — to anyone with information leading to an arrest in the bombings.

 Those with tips should contact Austin Crime Stoppers at (512) 472-8477 or Texas Crime Stoppers at 1-800-252-8477.